hansenjn/ExtractSharpestPlane_JNH/README.md

 </p>

 **Output file names:**
 The plugin will save the output image where the input image was stored.
-The output image will be named by a combination of the input image name and the suffix "\_Sh" and, if the input file contained multiple images, the series number (e.g., "\_s2" for series).
+The output image will be named by a combination of the input image name and the suffix "\_Sh" and, if the input file contained multiple images, the series number (e.g., "\_s2" for the third series (Note: the numbering starts with "s0" for the first series)).

 Of note, the plugin overrides the equally named output images.
 Thus if you run the plugin on a file repetitively, the previous run may be overriden.
 This can be prevented by adding the processing date to the suffix through activating the following checkbox:
 <p align="center">